navgarg/UI_App_API/README.md

 To use this API, the client (like Android Studio) will pass a query with the URL.
 The API will pass in the query as a JSON object to the Lambda function.
 The Lambda function will then extract the information provided, and either get an item from the DynamoDB, using the get_item() method, or will add an item to the DynamoDB, using put_item().

+I have added the code of the Lambda function in the repository.
+I have two lambda functions: AddTripEarning (for adding a new item to the DynamoDB) and GetTripByID(for getting the item from the DynamoDB)

 ### The get_item() test response from API: